ftlabs/text-summarization-experiment/README.md

 	* Define the parameters' values (data_path, vocab_path, article_key, abstract_key, learning rate, layers etc) or go with their defaults and start the training
 	* Run evaluation as the training goes on in order to see how the performance of the model improves towards unseen data
 	* Test the model (mode= decode) to receive predictions, either on unseen or training data
-	* Use Tensorboard to visualize parameters and the values of useful metrics
+	* Use Tensorboard to visualize parameters and the values of several metrics
 - Share the trained model both through the EC2 instance and/or as a copy distributed to other local machines